geekblower/LoveBabbar-DSA/Lecture-013/README.md

     ```
 3.
     ```
     Write a program to find the peak element of a mountain array.
+(Leetcode : Problem No 852)
     ```
 4.
     ```
     Write a program to find the pivot element of an array.
+(Leetcode : Problem No 724)
     ```